Denver tops short-handed 76ers hit with virus, injuries

 ALL-STAR ABSENCE

-Rivers said Simmons and Embiid sat out with previously undisclosed injuries.
+Simmons and Embiid sat out with previously undisclosed injuries.

 UP NEXT